-Countless education, cultural, and philanthropic leaders worked tirelessly over three decades on ways to get arts instruction back into Chicago classrooms.
-Then, in 2008 The Wallace Foundation published Revitalizing Arts Education Through Community-Wide Coordination, which explored the state of arts education in urban districts nationwide.
+Countless education, cultural and philanthropic leaders have worked tirelessly for over half a century on ways to get arts instruction back into Chicago classrooms.
+In 2008, The Wallace Foundation published Revitalizing Arts Education Through Community-Wide Coordination, which explored the state of arts education in urban districts nationwide.
 Chicago's need for improvement was clear.

-Soon after, more than 200 of Chicago's largest museums, cultural institutions, and neighborhood arts organizations joined district leaders, principals and teachers from Chicago Public Schools and leading foundations and corporations to form the Chicago Arts Learning Initiative (CALI) with the goal to develop a plan for expanding art in schools citywide.
+Soon after, more than 200 of Chicago's largest museums, cultural institutions and neighborhood arts organizations joined district leaders, principals and teachers from Chicago Public Schools and leading foundations and corporations to form the Chicago Arts Learning Initiative (CALI), with the goal of developing a plan for expanding arts in schools citywide.

 After 18 months of stakeholder and community engagement, CALI issued its report, Collaborating for Change: Expanding Arts Learning in Chicago.
 In 2011, from this collective movement, Ingenuity was born to lead the work.

 Ingenuity's work is guided by the principles of partnership and collaboration.